uwmadisoncals/cals-main-plugins/powerpress/readme.txt

 = Become a PowerPress Patron! =
 Help support your favorite podcasting plugin via Patreon.
 [Visit Blubrry's Patreon page](https://www.patreon.com/blubrry?ty=h)

+= 6.3.3 =
+* Released on 4/2/2016
+* Improved feed import for PodBean users (they appear to be blocking user agents like SquareSpace)
+* Adding <br /> to new lines for iTunes summary so new lines appear on iTunes desktop app (Thanks Daniel for input!)
+* Added additional code to handle ajax verify media URL errors.
+* Added Feed setting option `Do not allow other plugins to modify podcast feeds.`.
+* Added Feed setting option `Include RSS Image in feeds.`, default is enabled.
+For themes that set their own site icon in the feeds.
+* Added logic to handle post type podcast only feeds.
+(Thanks Alan for helping us debug!)
+* Added logic to prevent featured episode from appearing on custom post type feeds.
+* Fixed bug with post type podcasting channel level feed settings not applying correctly when using slug `podcast`.
+(Thanks Joe for pointing out the issue)
+* Fixed bug with enhanced itunes summary not displaying in some circumstances.
+(Thanks Filip for bringing to our attention!)
+* Podcast Subscribe sidebar widget category podcasting option now accepts category slug values (in addition to the category numeric ID)
+* Added define option `POWERPRESS_FEED_AUTH_PRINT_WP_ERRORS` to print `wp_authentication` error message when password protected feed authentication fails.
+This is useful for debugging purposes.
+* Fixed typos in RSS import page.
+(Thanks Robin!)

 = 6.3.2 =
 * Released on 2/21/2016
 * Added import podcast from Squarespace option (thanks Steve for bringing to our attention that importing from Squarespace requires added logic)